Penn-State-Microbiome-Center/KickStart-Workshop-2025/Day5-Shotgun/TaxonomicProfiling-YACHT.md

 1. 2.
 A value $A$ that indicates the threshold of Average Nucleotide Identity (ANI) above which two organisms will be considered biologically identical.
 2. 3. the coverage $c$ needed for a given microbe's genome to be considered present in the sample.

-YACHT then outputs the a file indicating the presence and absence of each of the organisms among those in the reference database in the sample.
+YACHT then outputs a file indicating the presence and absence of each of the organisms among those in the reference database in the sample.
 For more detailed explanation of the method, refer to the associated [publication] (https://doi.org/10.1093/bioinformatics/btae047).